“My Tooth Is Broken and I Don’t Like How It Looks… Is A Crown Right For Me?”

 What Are Porcelain Crowns and How Can They Improve My Smile?

 When a tooth is suffering from extensive decay or fractures, a dental crown is the best option for protecting and restoring your health and your smile.
 A dental crown is a fixed prosthetic device that is cemented to the entirety of the tooth and sits along the base of the gumline.
-Dental crowns are sculpted to blend in perfectly with the neighboring teeth by closely replicating the look and feel of tooth enamel.
-At our Manhattan practice, we provide custom-made crowns to patients looking for the best restorative options to support and improve function and aesthetics.
-Your dental crown will look (and feel) like your tooth– and the best part is that you won’t even know it’s there!
+Dental crowns are sculpted to blend in perfectly with the surrounding teeth by closely replicating the look and feel of tooth enamel.
+At our Manhattan practice, we provide custom-made porcelain and metal crowns to patients looking for the best restorative options to support and improve function and aesthetics.
+Your dental crown will look (and feel) like your tooth, and the best part is that you won’t even know it’s there!

 Benefits of Porcelain Crowns